JESUSAMM/Unraveling-the-Enigma-of-Mounting-Dead-Forensic-Evidence/Evidence_Container_Type/VMDK_and_VHD_Evidence.md

 - Ensuring that VMDK and VHD files are correctly acquired and preserved is essential to maintain their integrity.
 - Selecting the right tools and techniques for analysis is crucial, depending on the virtualization platform.

-### Tools for Working with VMDK and VHD Evidence

-- Forensic software like Autopsy, FTK, and Volatility can assist in the analysis of both VMDK and VHD evidence files.